Emilia-Romagna: Motorsports

 Ducati Corse is the motorsports division of Ducati's motorcycle company, being the predominant Italian constructor in MotoGP and the Superbike World Championship.
-Ducati has won one MotoGP title with Australian Casey Stoner in 2007.
+Ducati has won two MotoGP titles, with Australian Casey Stoner in 2007 and with Italian Pecco Bagnaia in 2022.
 Stoner is also the most successful rider for the team in MotoGP, having won 23 Grands Prix in his four seasons.
 Ducati have had multiple World Champions Valentino Rossi and Jorge Lorenzo race for the team.
 In 2017, Emilia-Romagna native Andrea Dovizioso finished second in the MotoGP championship for Ducati.
 The team has frequently had at least one Italian rider in its factory team since its entry into the premier class in 2003 at the beginning of the four-stroke engine era.
 Its first Grand Prix winner was Emilia-Romagna native Loris Capirossi in the team's inaugural season.
-Ducati have also won multiple Superbike titles with riders such as Carl Fogarty and Troy Bayliss being among title winners.
+Ducati have also won multiple Superbike titles with riders such as Carl Fogarty, Troy Bayliss, and Alvaro Bautista being among title winners.

 Aside from Dovizioso and Capirossi, high-profile racers such as Marco Melandri and Marco Simoncelli have also come out of Emilia-Romagna.
 Simoncelli died in an accident when he was run over on track in the 2011 Malaysian Grand Prix at the age of 24, and was honoured by having the Misano World Circuit named after him.

 Emilia-Romagna have two major international race circuits; Autodromo Enzo e Dino Ferrari in Imola and the aforementioned circuit in Misano Adriatico.
 Imola used to host Formula One between 1980 and 2006, under the banner of San Marino Grand Prix on all but one occasion; as well as hosting two non-championship races in 1963 and 1979.
 The track was the site for the fatal crash of three-time world champion Ayrton Senna on 1 May 1994, along with a fatal crash the day before of Austrian Roland Ratzenberger.
 The track was rebuilt after the tragedies and returned to the calendar in a new guise already the following year.
 Imola was a happy hunting ground for Emilia-Romagna team Scuderia Ferrari during the era on the re-built track, with Michael Schumacher winning the race five times in front of the home crowd.
 In 2020, Imola returned to the calendar due to the COVID-19 pandemic and hosted the Emilia Romagna Grand Prix.